Robbie Muirhead: Greenock Morton

 On 12 June 2019, Muirhead signed for Greenock Morton on a one-year contract.
 He scored his first goal for the club in a 0–5 victory against Annan Athletic in the Scottish League Cup group stages on 23 July 2019.

 Muirhead would have a slow start to life at Morton, scoring very rarely for the club.
 He would be offered another contract by manager David Hopkin at the early end of the season brought on by the COVID-19 pandemic.

 His second season in white and blue was also fairly quiet, scoring 4 goals for the season, 3 of these coming in both legs of the Championship play-off final against Airdrieonians, including a stunning 18-yard volley at Cappielow.
 Muirhead was promptly offered another year-long contract following this.

-Muirhead started slowly again in season 2021/2022, however his form took a slight turn for the better under Manager Dougie Imrie, scoring 4 times in the second half of the season, including against Motherwell and his former club Partick Thistle.
-Muirhead would sign a 2 year contract in the summer of 2022.
+Muirhead started slowly again in season 2021/2022; however, his form took a slight turn for the better under manager Dougie Imrie, scoring 4 times in the second half of the season, including against Motherwell and his former club Partick Thistle.
+Muirhead would sign a two-year contract in the summer of 2022.

-Muirhead would finally regain his form in the 2022/2023 season, scoring his first goal of the season against Ayr United in a 2-1 home defeat, however would go on to hit the 10 goal mark in a season for the first time in his career.
+Muirhead would finally regain his form in the 2022/2023 season, scoring his first goal of the season against Ayr United in a 2–1 home defeat, however would go on to hit the 10 goal mark in a season for the first time in his career.
 Muirhead was also awarded Championship Player of the Month for September/October.
+He would go on to finish the season with a total of 13 goals, scoring on the last day of the season in a 2–1 away win over Cove Rangers, a goal which would relegate the Aberdeenshire side to league 1.